Share your love

 You will be asked some questions, answer them as shown below:

-To log in to your MariaDB console you can use the following command:
+To log in to your MariaDB console, you can use the following command:

 sudo mysql -u root -p

 The default PHP version available in the Rocky Linux 9 repositories is PHP 8.0.
+At the current time, the latest version of PHP is PHP 8.1.

 To install the latest PHP on Rocky Linux 9, run the command below to enable the Remi repository first: